A BRIEF HISTORY OF HOUSES

 The first civilization arose in Sumer (which is now Iraq).
-There were a number of city states.
+There were a number of city-states.
 Each city had a protector god and the king was regarded as his representative on earth.
-Below the king were nobles and rich merchants who lived in considerable comfort in large houses with many rooms.
-Their houses were two story high and they were arranged around a courtyard.
+Below the kings were nobles and rich merchants who lived in considerable comfort in large houses with many rooms.
+Their houses were two-story high and they were arranged around a courtyard.
 However poor people lived in simple huts.

 The upper floors of the palace were living quarters and they were luxurious.
 Light wells let in both light and cool air.
 Wooden columns painted red supported ceilings.
 Frescoes were painted on the walls.
 Sometimes human beings were painted but often sea animals such as dolphins were shown.
 Some rooms in the palace of Knossos were lined with alabaster.
 The palace at Knossos had bathrooms and even a flushing toilet.
 Of course, only a tiny minority lived in luxury like that.
 Most people lived in simple stone huts of one or two rooms.

 Rich Egyptians lived in large, comfortable houses with many rooms.
-Walls were painted and floors had colored tiles.
+Walls were painted and the floors had colored tiles.
 Most wealthy houses had enclosed gardens with pools.
-Inside their homes rich Egyptians had wooden furniture such as beds, chairs, tables and chests for storage.
-However instead of pillows they used wooden headrests.
+Inside their homes, rich Egyptians had wooden furniture such as beds, chairs, tables, and chests for storage.
+However, instead of pillows, they used wooden headrests.

 In the 6th century BC the city of Babylon built up an Empire in the Middle East.
-Ordinary people in Babylon lived in simple huts made from sun dried mud bricks.
-However if the owner was wealthy they might have an upper story.
+Ordinary people in Babylon lived in simple huts made from sun-dried mud bricks.
+However, if the owner was wealthy they might have an upper story.
 The rich lived in palaces with central courtyards.
-Walls were decorated with painted murals.
+The walls were decorated with painted murals.
 There were even bathrooms with pipes for drainage.

 Peasant's Houses In The Middle Ages

 Peasants houses were simple wooden huts.
 They had wooden frames filled in with wattle and daub (strips of wood woven together and covered in a 'plaster' of animal hair and clay).
-However in some parts of the country huts were made of stone.
-Peasants huts were either whitewashed or painted in bright colors.
+However, in some parts of the country huts were made of stone.
+Peasant huts were either whitewashed or painted in bright colors.
 The poorest people lived in one-room huts.
-Slightly better off peasants lived in huts with one or two rooms.
+Slightly better-off peasants lived in huts with one or two rooms.
 There were no panes of glass in the windows only wooden shutters, which were closed at night.
 The floors were of hard earth sometimes covered in straw for warmth.